jeppe/TIIREC/README.md

 You could type "python TIIREC.py -h" to check the meaning of each paramters.

 Type following commands in the terminal to run this program.
+You could find the evaluation result at "logs" director.
 > python TIIREC.py --trainpath ./data/train.data --testpath ./data/test.data --dimension 10